HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 **Image.sc**
-It can also be useful to search the plugin's name on the [image.sc](https://forum.image.sc/) forum to see if other people had good experiences with it.
+It can also be useful to search the plugin's name on the [image.sc](https://forum.image.sc/) forum to browse relevant posts and see if other people had good experiences using it.
+Image.sc is also a great place to get help and advice from other plugin users, or the plugin's developers.

 :::::::::::::::::::::::::::::::::